The classical-quantum limit: The limit

-In this limit, the strong monitoring by an environment on the $C$ subsystem thus acts to effectively remove the backreaction of the quantum system on the classical one, leaving simply coherent control of the quantum system by the classical one, despite the strength of interaction remaining fixed.
-This effect is reminiscent of dynamical decoupling, where the application of unitary pulses on a quantum system may reduce the interaction with an external environment \cite{viola1999dynamical}.
-Incidentally, one can check that the $\hbar \rightarrow 0$ limit of the operators defined in equations \eqref{eq: LqHO} and \eqref{eq: H_effHO} are still well-defined, and reduces to the form of dynamics given in \eqref{eq: Lapprox}; the apparent difference in limiting behaviour as $\E $ becomes small is due to the non-commutativity of the two limits $\E \rightarrow 0$ and $\hbar \rightarrow 0$.
-Note also that the small mass limit $m_Q\rightarrow 0$ seems to reproduce the results of an earlier work on classical-quantum limits in closed systems \cite{oliynyk2016classical}.
+In this limit, the strong monitoring by an environment on the $C$ subsystem thus acts to effectively remove the back-reaction of the quantum system on the classical one, leaving simply coherent control of the quantum system by the classical one, despite the strength of interaction remaining fixed.
+Under the additional assumption that the $C$ subsystem is moving sufficiently slowly, one recovers coherent control under the classical-quantum Hamiltonian.
+This reproduces the results of earlier work on classical-quantum limits, which considered the special case in which the back-reaction is zero \cite{oliynyk2016classical,irish2022defining}.
+In our setting, this effect is reminiscent of dynamical decoupling, where the application of unitary pulses on a quantum system may reduce the interaction with an external environment \cite{viola1999dynamical}.
+Incidentally, one can check that the $\hbar \rightarrow 0$ limit of the operators defined in equations \eqref{eq: LqHO} and \eqref{eq: H_effHO} are still well-defined, and reduce the form of dynamics to that given in \eqref{eq: Lapprox}; the apparent difference in limiting behaviour as $\E $ becomes small is due to the non-commutativity of the two limits $\E \rightarrow 0$ and $\hbar \rightarrow 0$.

-The two examples above show that in the low diffusion limit, $\E \rightarrow 0$, the classical-quantum dynamics we find can exhibit two very different behaviours; one in which the quantum system rapidly decoheres, and affects the classical system, the other in which it evolves with unitary evolution, and has no backreaction on the classical system.
-In the regime that a classical system appears to evolve without diffusion, it thus appears to be the case that any degrees of freedom that are affecting the evolution of the system must be rapidly decohered and effectively classical, or do not influence the dynamics of the classical system, and undergo unitary evolution depending on the classical state of the system.
-It would be interesting to study how generic the later case is, and indeed whether there exist other behaviours aside from these two.
+The two examples above show that in the low diffusion limit, $\E \rightarrow 0$, the classical-quantum dynamics we find can exhibit two very different behaviours; one in which the quantum system rapidly decoheres, and affects the classical system, the other in which it evolves with unitary evolution, and has no back-reaction on the classical system.
+In the regime that a classical system appears to evolve without diffusion, it thus appears to be the case that any quantum degrees of freedom that are affecting the evolution of the system must be rapidly decohered and effectively classical, or do not influence the dynamics of the classical system, and undergo unitary evolution depending on the classical state of the system.
+It would be interesting to study how generic the latter case is, and indeed whether there exist other behaviours aside from these two.